CARES Act Frequently Asked Questions

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) is to mitigate revenue losses due to the COVID-19 pandemic.
 A total of $300 million was allocated to the National Oceanic and Atmospheric Administration (NOAA) from Congress for distribution to coastal states whose marine fisheries have been impacted.

-Eligible fishery participants include Florida residents who hold a Florida-state saltwater products license (SPL), saltwater wholesale dealer license (WD), and/or charter license, as well as Florida Aquaculture Certificate of Registration holders who produce bivalve shellfish and/or live rock on state submerged land leases or operate upland, bivalve shellfish and/or live rock support facilities, and can document a revenue loss greater than 35% for the period of January through May of 2020 compared to the average of the same period in the previous five (5) years.
+Eligibility requirements for the CAA do not differ from the CARES Act program.
+Eligible fishery participants include Florida residents who hold a Florida-state saltwater products license (SPL), saltwater wholesale dealer license (WD), and/or charter license, as well as Florida Aquaculture Certificate of Registration holders who produce bivalve shellfish and/or live rock on state submerged land leases or operate upland, bivalve shellfish and/or live rock support facilities, and can document a revenue loss greater than 35% in 2020 compared to the average of the the previous five (5) years.

-If you live in a state that did not receive CARES Act funding (i.e., a non-coastal state), you may apply with Florida if you hold at least one of the above licenses.
+If you live in a state that did not receive CARES Act funding (i.e., a non-coastal state excluding those that border a Great Lake), you may apply with Florida.

-Entities not eligible include: Florida residents who exclusively have out-of-state fishery licenses, out-of-state license holders who reside in a state that received CARES Act funding (you must apply in your state of residency), bait and tackle store operators, seafood restaurants, or vessel repair businesses.
-Additionally, those who do not show a greater than 35% revenue loss due to COVID-19 for the period of January through May of 2020 compared to the average of the same period in the previous five (5) years are not eligible.
+Entities not eligible include: Florida residents who exclusively have out-of-state fishery licenses, out-of-state license holders who reside in a state that received CAA funding (you must apply in your state of residency), bait and tackle store operators, seafood restaurants, or vessel repair businesses.
+Additionally, those who do not show a greater than 35% revenue loss due to COVID-19 in 2020 compared to the average of the previous five (5) years will not qualify to receive financial relief.

 Please provide proof of residency with your application.
 Acceptable proofs include: Florida Driver License or ID Card, Florida Military Orders, Current Florida voter registration information card, Declaration of domicile, and Florida homestead exemption.
 If you live in a non-coastal state, please include proof of residency in a non-coastal state.